josedelrio85/managerid/README.md

 ## BYSIDECAR ID GENERATOR

-This functionality manager the generation of BySidecar Id's to identify visitors in our LP's.
+This functionality manages the generation of BySidecar Id's to identify visitors in our LP's.

 To test the API, use a JSON with this format: